dhellmann/pymotw-3/source/re/index.rst

 .. {{{end}}}

-As a special case of a character set the meta-character dot, or period (``.``), indicates that the pattern should match any single character in that position.
+As a special case of a character set, the meta-character dot, or period (``.``), indicates that the pattern should match any single character in that position.